FeaturesPricingBlogResourcesAboutContact

 Who the free plan actually works for: Personal blogs, test environments, and developers evaluating the embed mechanics before committing.
 For any business-facing website, the restrictions make it too limited to serve as a genuine product.

 This is where most SMBs and growing businesses will land when they first upgrade from free.
-The Starter plan gives you five sources, one embeddable feed, and an hourly refresh rate.
+The Starter plan gives you five sources, unlimited website embeds, and an hourly refresh rate.
 Juicer's branding is removed.
 You get basic custom CSS access and the ability to add call-to-action buttons to posts.

 Five sources covers the typical brand social footprint: Instagram, Facebook, YouTube, TikTok, and one hashtag feed.
+The 20,000 monthly view limit is adequate for most small business websites.
 That is a reasonable set for most small businesses.

 The hourly refresh rate is functional for brands that post a few times per week.
 It will not feel real-time during an active campaign, but for evergreen social content displayed on a homepage, one hour is workable.